karollynecosta/aws_solutions_architect-associate/README.md

 		The CloudWatch log agent can be setup on-premises too
 		Types: Logs Agents - old version
-			   Unified Agent - collect additional system-level metrics such as RAM
+			   Unified Agent - collect additional system-level metrics such as RAM Logs for Lambda:
+		Lambda tracks the number of requests, the latency per request, and the number of requests resulting in an error.
+		You can view the request rates and error rates using the AWS Lambda Console, the CloudWatch console, and other AWS resources.

 Cloudwatch Alarms:
 	Alarms are used to trigger notifications for any metric